w601sxs/sm_studio_provisioning/README.md

 * Attach Image

-Below are the steps you will go through:
+## Below are the steps you will go through:

-0. Create an IAM user with console login capabilities and access to Service Catalog [TODO: provide minimal policies].
-This user has been used to provision SageMaker products.
-Note that, the user does not need permission to any SageMaker resources!
+### Populate Sevice Catalog Products

+0. You will need an IAM user designated to use for launch product provisioning from Service Catalog.
+Please attach the **ServiceCartalogEndUserFullAccess** managed policy to the IAM user.
+Note that, the IAM user used for product provisoning from Service Catalog does not need access to SageMaker.
+Service Catalog will use a separate role for spinning up SageMaker Studio resources which will be also created along with the Service Catalog products.

 1. Click on the Launch button above.
-Note - by default the template will launch in US-WEST-2 and you can switch the region you would like.
+Note - by default the template will launch in US-WEST-2 and you can switch to other regions before starting the CNF template.

 2. Click next